zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

 3) On the information page for the JD Edwards EnterpriseOne Trial Edition image, select the version ***(9.2.4.3 – default)*** to deploy and the compartment (you created a compartment in Lab 2, Exercise 1, Step d) to deploy to.
 Select the check box to accept the Oracle Standard Terms and Restrictions and then click the ***Launch Instance*** button on the right.
     ![](./images/1.3.png " ")

 4) Next, define the instance with the following options:
+    *NOTE*: Avoid special charcters and spaces in instance names

 * Instance Name: jdetrial
     ![](./images/4a.png " ")